cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 To achieve the above goals, we need to add some methods in the `PlayerController` component.

-- Listen for mouse click events
+- Listen for mouse-click events

     ```ts
     onMouseUp(event: EventMouse) {}